mhho3082/dotfiles/README.md

 To set up Cantonese input with Rime, see
 [this page by the makers](https://github.com/rime/rime-cantonese/wiki).

-Remove Windows EOLs from any file
+Remove Windows EOLs from some file
 (dos2unix may not be pre-installed):

 ```bash